Sampsoon/ascii-game/README.md

-I made this game in 2013 when I was a freshman in high school and just getting started with programming.
-The `no_buffer()` code was written for the online CPP Linux interpreter I was using.
-This was the one piece of code that I did not write.
-It makes it so that you don't need to hit enter on every input.
-Just delete it if it's not working.
+I made this game in 2013 for fun when I was a freshman in high school and just getting started with programming